 There are thousands of succulent plant varieties and each one is different and exceptional.
 Not only are there different sizes and forms, but there are also different patterns and colors.
 In the group called marmorata, there are a couple of plants that are accessible and easy to grow.
 Marmorata succulent care is as easy as any un-marbled plant.
 A little marmorata succulent information can help you decide if these plants are right for your home.

 Plants are primarily listed with two names.
 The first indicates the genera and the second is the specific epithet.
-The secondary name often indicates a main plant characteristic or may honor the so called discoverer of the plant.
-In the case of
+The secondary name often indicates a main plant characteristic or may honor the so-called discoverer of the plant.
+In the case of plants with the epithet, marmorata, the name is from the Latin “marmor,” which means marble.
+It is referring to the unique drips of color that decorate the plant.

 Plants in the trade that are cultivated to keep a specific trait are propagated vegetatively to preserve that trait.
 Growing marmorata succulents is much the same as any succulent.
 There is both a Lithops and a Kalanchoe that are marmorata and are very easy to find and grow.